AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-edit-data-fields.md

 1. (Optional) Select the **Include UOM as a Column** checkbox.
 This option includes the unit of measure as a column in your data view.

 1. (Optional) Select a **Summary direction**.
 This option controls whether the start or end index of the summary is used by the data view to calculate the summary values.
-For more information, see <xref:DataViewsSummaries>.

 1. Review the **Data Field Preview**.
 This preview lists each data field and property included within the affected data view queries.